nrfconnect/sdk-nrf/include/bluetooth/mesh/gen_lvl.rst

 The Generic Level models allows remote control of integer states on a mesh device.

-There are two Generic Level models:
+The following Generic Level models are supported:

 .. toctree::
    :maxdepth: 1